rbuerki/projects-ml/customer_lifetime_value_modelling/README.md

 ### Methodology, additional resources

 The methodology is based on paper by Dr. Peter Fader of Wharton.
 The paper ("Counting Your Customers") can be found in the repository.
-The complex underlying mathematics is handled by the lifetimes package (see below for link.)
+The complex underlying mathematics is handled by the `lifetimes package` (see below for link.)

 **Additional resources:**
-- Good [blogpost](https://towardsdatascience.com/survival-analysis-intuition-implementation-in-python-504fde4fcf8e) explaining the general concept (and python implementation) behind `survival analysis`
+- Good [blogpost](https://towardsdatascience.com/survival-analysis-intuition-implementation-in-python-504fde4fcf8e) explaining the general concept behind `survival analysis` and the python implementation with the (different) [lifelines package](https://lifelines.readthedocs.io/en/latest/Quickstart.html)

 ### Install